Getting around Canada

-Available in all cities and from airports to full licence holders over 21 years of age.
+Available in all cities and from airports to full licence holders over 21 years of age, except in Saskatchewan which has a minimum age of 18.
 For some car hire companies, drivers may need to be at least 25 years old.

 It’s easy to hail a cab on the street or pick up a taxi from your hotel or a designated rank in all Canadian towns and cities.